broeneatsdinner/Dinner-Lab-Wiki/Bug-Branches.md

 ##### Behind the Scenes

-When the bug number is present in the pull request's title, JIRA will automatically switch the status of the bug to **"Under Code Review"**.
+When the bug number is present in the pull request's title, JIRA will automatically switch the status of the bug to **"Code Review"**.
 Thus, creating a pull request like `UT-380: Description of Bug` will cause bug number `UT-380` on JIRA to be updated.
 The same happens for two or more bugs listed in the title of the pull request.

-***

-##### Merging a Bug Branch _pull request_
-So when you're ready to merge your feature branch into the develop branch:

-1. In the GitHub GUI, switch to `develop` branch
-2. Click on the “Branches” pill,  (Changes | History | Branches) 3, Click on “Merge View” to see the merge view
-4. Drag your-feature-branch into the left side of the merge view, and `develop` branch into the right side (merging `your-feature-branch` into —> `develop`)
-5. Click “Merge Branches”
-6. Click on the Sync icon to sync your local `develop` with the origin `develop`
-7. Pull `develop` onto dev1 @ dev1.dinnerlab.com

 ***